Brane Embeddings in AdS_4 x CP^3: Introduction

 \section{Introduction}

-Recently, string theory on $AdS_4\times\C\cP^3$ has enjoyed a special study, due to its appearance in a new example of the AdS/CFT duality~\cite{Maldacena:1997re}.
-The example involves, ${\cal N}=6$ superconformal ${\rm SU}(N)\times {\rm SU}(N)$ Chern-Simons theory in three dimensions and M-theory on ${\rm AdS}_4\times {\rm S}^7/{\mathbb Z}_k$, where $k$ is the level of the Chern-Simons action~\cite{Aharony:2008ug}.
+Recently, string theory on $AdS_4\times\C\cP^3$ has enjoyed a special study, due to its appearance in a new example of the AdS/CFT duality~\cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
+The example uncovered by Aharony, Bergman, Jafferis and Maldacena (ABJM), involves ${\cal N}=6$ superconformal ${\rm SU}(N)\times {\rm SU}(N)$ Chern-Simons theory in three dimensions and M-theory on ${\rm AdS}_4\times {\rm S}^7/{\mathbb Z}_k$, where $k$ is the level of the Chern-Simons action~\cite{Aharony:2008ug}.
 The new duality is motivated by the conjecture that Superconformal Chern-Simons theories describe the low-energy world-volume dynamics of multiple M2-branes~\cite{Schwarz:2004yj}.
 The ABJM model is characterized by two parameters -- the rank $N$ of the two gauge groups ${\rm SU}(N)$ and the integer level $k$ which is opposite for the gauge groups.
 Remarkably, there exists an analogue of the 't Hooft limit, where $N,k\to\infty$ with the ratio $\lambda=2\pi^2 N/k$ kept fixed.
 In this limit $\lambda$ becomes continuous allowing therefore for application of standard perturbative techniques.
 In particular~\cite{Aharony:2008ug}, at strong coupling, i.e, when $\lambda$ becomes large, the M-theory on ${\rm AdS}_4\times {\rm S}^7/{\mathbb Z}_k$ can be effectively described by type IIA superstring theory on the ${\rm AdS}_4\times \C\cP^3$ background.
 The connection between M-theory and type IIA string theory has been an exciting source of information, especially, since the fundamental strings and D-branes of type IIA are on a unified footing in eleven dimensions.
 Consequently, starting from M-theory, it is possible to have an alternative description as a weakly coupled type IIA string theory, giving us the handle to bridge the non-perturbative and perturbative features of these theories.
 Low energy theory on the M2-branes governed by non-dynamical CS-theory can have interesting relation to the dynamical Yang-Mills living on the world-volume of $D$-branes in type IIA~\cite{Mukhi:2008ux,Ezhuthachan:2008ch}.
-Construction of string and brane actions for IIA strings in $AdS_4\times \C\cP^3$ is a very interesting subject and has been discussed extensively in~\cite{Arutyunov:2008if}-\cite{Grassi:2009yj}.\\
+Construction of string and brane actions for IIA strings in $AdS_4\times \C\cP^3$ is a very interesting subject and has been discussed extensively in~\cite{Arutyunov:2008if}-\cite{Cagnazzo:2009zh}.
+An intriguing direction to explore for an extension of the new duality~\cite{Aharony:2008ug}, is to consider CFT's with a defect, corresponding to $D$-branes in the bulk.
+Such theories have several applications in a variety of situations as discussed extensively in the context of $AdS_5 \times S^5$ ~\cite{Mirabelli:1997aj}-\cite{Myers:2006qr}.
+One of the models proposed in~\cite{randall} corresponds to that of a 3-brane living inside an $AdS_5$ can give rise to a warped geometry of the form $AdS_4$.
+Such a brane is expected to be a viable candidate for proposals of localized gravity~\cite{Randall:1999vf}.
+Interestingly, the metric for such curved branes in AdS can be written down, allowing for a detailed analysis. \\